JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-06-14-flutter-canvas-i-wrap-fab-in-custom-progress-loader.md

 }
 ```

-Let's start by something simple: **Painting the background circle**.
+We will start by something simple: **Painting the background circle**.

 ```dart
 class ArcPainter extends CustomPainter {